akitak1290/desktop-pets/README.md

 - Create and add new pet blueprints.
 - Detach the script and turn it into a windows process.
 - Instead of the gear icon, setup the entry point for the app through the system app tray.
+- IMPORTANT: when adding new actions in the __Pet Creator__ window, gif files should only be 100x100 pixel.
+Add feat to force resize the gifs after importing them.